Emanuel Lasker: Early years 1868–1894

 His record in matches was equally impressive: At Berlin in 1890 he drew a short playoff match against his brother Berthold and won all his other matches from 1889 to 1893, mostly against top-class opponents: Curt von Bardeleben (1889), Jacques Mieses (1889), Henry Edward Bird (1890), Berthold Englisch (1890), Joseph Henry Blackburne (1892), Jackson Showalter (1892–93) and Celso Golmayo Zúpide (1893).

 In 1892 Lasker founded the first of his chess magazines, The London Chess Fortnightly, which was published from August 15, 1892, to July 30, 1893.
 In the second quarter of 1893, there was a gap of ten weeks between issues, allegedly because of problems with the printer.
 Shortly after its last issue, Lasker traveled to the US, where he spent the next two years.

 Lasker challenged Siegbert Tarrasch, who had won three consecutive strong international tournaments (Breslau 1889, Manchester 1890, and Dresden 1892), to a match.
-Tarrasch haughtily declined, stating that Lasker should first prove his mettle by attempting to win one or two major international events.
+Tarrasch declined, stating that Lasker should first prove his mettle by attempting to win one or two major international events.